 The goal of surgery is to decrease the size of the turbinate to improve airflow through the nose while preserving the function of the turbinate.
 There are many different types of surgical procedures to reduce the size of the turbinates and will depend on your specific diagnosis, the severity of the turbinate hypertrophy, and your ENT specialist’s recommendation.
 Many of these procedures can be done in the office using specialized devices that can reduce the size of the turbinates while leaving the special skin (mucosa) intact.

 Surgery can usually be performed under local or general anesthesia as an outpatient procedure and may be combined with other procedures to reduce nasal obstruction.
 The most common associated procedure is called a septoplasty to address a deviated septum.
+To find out which solution is right for you, or to learn more about turbinate reduction Pembroke Pines residents are encouraged to contact us to schedule a consultation.

 Complications from turbinate surgery are rare but can include: